 What I love the most about Naked Nutrition is their transparency.
 They are open about the levels of heavy metal contamination in their product.

-As you can see from the testing results above, their heavy-metal contamination levels are within safety standards, which a very much appreciated report by Naked Nutrition.
+As you can see from the testing results above, their heavy-metal contamination levels are within safety standards, which is a very much appreciated report by Naked Nutrition.

 However, this supplement is not the most affordable, and according to reviewers, the serving size is actually mislabelled.
 Apparently, each serving amounts to 3 grams of creatine, and not 5 grams.